 There are other artists’ releases on my Topic channel, what do I do?

 Reach out to us.
 We can contact YouTube to get your music moved to a new Topic channel.
-Just submit a request and choose the form “Wrong profile in stores”, then we’ll help you solve it!
+Just submit a request and choose the form Stores and artist pages > Artist pages and releases > My release is on the wrong artist page on one or more stores, then we’ll help you solve it!